DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 ```
 :::info

-Refer to the latest version of the SDK on [maven](https://maven.org/artifact/com.devcycle/android-client-sdk) if you would not prefer gradle to pull the latest version automatically by using `+`+
+Refer to the latest version of the SDK on [maven central](https://maven.org/artifact/com.devcycle/android-client-sdk) if you would not prefer gradle to pull the latest version automatically by using `+`

 :::